alexandrainst/ragger/README.md

 The RAG demo can also be run using Docker, using the following steps:

-1. Build the Docker image using `docker build --tag rag-demo`.
+1. Build the Docker image using `docker build --tag rag-demo . `.
-2. Run the demo using `docker run --name rag-demo`
+2. Run the demo using `docker run -d -p 7860:7860 --name rag-demo rag-demo`

 ## Overview